grantrules/artillery-sidewinder-x4-plus-s1/README.md

 My goal is to updated to Armbian Bullseye or Bookworm as well as the latest versions of Klipper, Mainsail, Fluidd, and others.

+I'm also interested in controlling the lamp as well as updating the TFT UI.

+If you've made it here, you can try to find me in the Artillery discord.

 # OS

 Update /etc/sources.list